lchc/miniJava-interpreter/README.md

 Run `miniJava` with an argument which is the name of the source file.

-There are test codes under directory `testcase’
+There are test codes under directory `testcase`